 Dramatic irony applies to the Pharaoh-Moses case.
 After a long argument with Moses, the Pharaoh accuses Moses of sorcery.
-The verse reports the Pharaoh's words as saving I think that vou, Moses, are bewitched.
-It reads:(17:101) . إنِّي لأَظْنُكَ يَا مُوسَىٰ مَسْحُورًا. then Fir'aun (Pharaoh) said to him: "O Musa (Moses)!
+The verse reports the Pharaoh's words as saying I think that you, Moses, are bewitched.
+It reads:(17:101) . النِّي لَأُنْتُكَ يَا مُوسَىٰ مَسْحُورًا. [..., then Fir'aun (Pharaoh) said to him: "O Musa (Moses)!
 I think you are indeed bewitched]. (al-Isrā 17:101).
-The exegetes do not recognize the illocutionary function of the mental process 'conjecture' in the verse.
+The exegetes do not recognize the illocutionary function of the use of the mental process of conjecture in the verse.
 Their interpretation only reflects the literal meaning of conjecture (al-Waħidy, 1995, p.
 650, at-Tabary, 2000, p.
 108, an-Nasafy, 1998, p.
-281, & ibn Kathīr, 2000, p.
+281, and ibn Kathīr, 2000, p.
 89).
 So, their explanation is rejected, and a new interpretation is given.
-The Pharaoh is held in contempt by both his audience and the present readership of the Qur'an since there is incongruity between what he claims on one hand, and what he speaks, on the other hand.
+The Pharaoh is held in contempt by his audience at the time and the present readership of the Qur'an since there is incongruity between what he claims on one hand, and what he speaks, on the other hand.
 Being unaware of what he says proves the falsehood of claiming himself as god.
 The use of such lexeme functions as a dramatic irony.
 Hearing him saying so, the listeners ridicule him and make contemptuous of him.
-How can he claim himself as god and say, 'I think' that Moses is bewitched?!'
-The literal meaning proves his human limited knowledge that he is not god.
+How can he claim himself as god and say, 'I think' that Moses is bewitched?!
+The literal meaning proves his limited human knowledge that he is not god.
 Therefore, the mention of the verbal process has the illocutionary function of contemning and ridiculing the Pharaoh for his unawareness of the state of Moses.